DevoInc/python-ds-connector/README.md

 Run a Linq query and return a random sample of the results as a `pandas.DataFrame`.

 `linq_query`, `start`, and `stop` are all specified in the same way as the `query` method above.
-Note that `randomSample` only returns dataframes and hence `stop` must be specified as a time and may not be left as None.
+Note that `randomSample` only returns dataframes and hence `stop` must be specified as a time and may not be left as `None`.

-`sample_size`: The number of rows to be returned specified as an int
+`sample_size`: The number of rows to be returned specified as an `int`.

 `Reader.population_sample(linq_query, start, stop, column, sample_size)`

 Run a Linq query and return all the rows for a random subset of a population.
-For example

 `linq_query`, `start`, and `stop` are all specified in the same way as the `randomSample` method above.
 Similar to `randomSample`, `population_sample` only returns dataframes and hence `stop` must be specified.

-`column`: Column name of the population to sample
+`column`: Column name of the population to sample.

-`sample_size`: Size of the subset of the population to sample with
+`sample_size`: Size of the subset of the population to sample with.

 For example, the code below will return the all of the data for three randomly selected userids.